Drought Materials: Water and Drought Online Seminar Series

 How We Work

-- I provide technical and scientific support to planning and decision making processes as a neutral party, we collaborate with UC Davis experts and research centers (Watershed Science Center).
+- I provide technical and scientific support to planning and decision making processes as a neutral party, I collaborate with UC Davis experts and research centers.

 - I work with public and private agencies to address their needs regarding how to improve the water management of their system.
 This scientific support can vary from water budgets, optimization and simulation models, water use efficiency, urban water management, reservoir re-operations, risk analysis, to climate change analysis in a particular basin or region.